-Germany’s best Christmas markets by rail
+Germany’s Best Christmas Markets by Rail

 Each market has maintained its own historical feel which is why no two Christmas markets are alike.
 Besides being a place to meet up with friends, they’re also a great place to purchase Christmas ornaments, traditional handicrafts or tasty handmade goodies.
 Each Christmas market has its own opening times, but generally speaking they’re open from the end of November until December 23 or 24.

-How to get to Germany’s Christmas markets
+How to get to the German Christmas markets

-Germany’s Christmas Markets are easily accessible by a variety of trains.
+Germany’s Christmas markets are easily accessible by a variety of trains.
 The larger cities are serviced by ICE (high-speed trains), while journeys to Christmas markets in smaller towns will be accessible by RB (regional trains) or buses.
 Smaller Christmas markets often compensate for size with charm and local character instead, so don’t just visit the large ones.
 Reservations are not mandatory for the ICE or RB, but are optional for the ICE, which I recommend doing during public holidays and busy times. (€5 for 2nd class and €4 for 1st class).

-Three of Germany’s best Christmas markets
+Three of the best German Christmas markets

 Nuremberg Christmas market

 A visit to Germany’s most famous and traditional Christmas market is a good place to start.
 Unsurprisingly, it’s also the most popular of Germany’s Christmas markets, so avoid the crowds by going during the week.
 Immediately upon arriving at the Christmas market, which is just a short walk from the train station, you’ll be greeted by the scent of cinnamon, allspice and cloves that permeate the market.
 All in the name of gingerbread!
 Nuremberg (Nürnberg) has a long history of gingerbread dating back to 1395.
 Today it’s home to 4000 gingerbread makers and possibly the world’s best gingerbread!

 Rothenburg ob der Tauber Christmas market

 As you step off the train you’ll wonder if you have been transported back in time.
 This 800 year old walled city is home to some of the best preserved medieval architecture in Europe.
 It’s this setting that makes its Christmas market one of the most romantic in all of Europe.
 It’s much smaller than Nuremberg’s, but its quaint size just adds to its charm.
 Not to be missed is Käthe Wohlfahrt, a store open year round selling nothing but Christmas ornaments.
 In the same building there’s also a Christmas museum.

 Stuttgart Christmas market

 This is also one of Germany’s most famous and largest Christmas markets.
-But unlike the one in Nuremberg renowned for its tasty treats this one is famous for a completely different reason.
+But unlike the one in Nuremberg renowned for its tasty treats, this one is famous for a completely different reason.
 This one is known for its wooden hut decorating contest!
-Each year the 280 or so vendors try and out decorate each other on the roof of their huts.
+Each year the 280 or so vendors try to out-decorate each other on the roof of their huts.
 The competition is fierce!
 Try and choose a winner for yourself.
-If you’re anything like me you’ll keep changing your mind.
-Each hut seemingly outdoing the hut before it.
+If you’re anything like me you’ll keep changing your mind, because each hut seemingly outdoes the hut before it.